 Changes in rank and experience shall be determined on September 15 of each year.

-To assist with the budgeting process, candidates for National Board certification shall notify the Executive Director/designee in writing prior to September 15 that certification is pending in order for the employee to receive any rank-related increase retroactive to the beginning of the school year.
+To assist with the budgeting process, candidates for NBCT certification shall notify the Executive Director/designee in writing prior to September 15 that certification is pending in order for the employee to receive any rank-related increase retroactive to the beginning of the school year.

 PERSONNEL EK03.121